jyamanaka/MajorStudio2/README.md

 		C.  Brief History, laws and designation of refuge, superfund or national park status
 		D.  Data Sources:
 				1. Surrounding Townships (New Vernon, Basking Ridge, Madison, Long Hill, New Providence, Chatham Township, NJ State
-				2. BOOK: New Jersey Politics and Government: The Suburbs Come of Age, Barbara G. Salmore, Stephen A. Salmore - 2008 - Political Science
+				2. BOOK: New Jersey Politics and Government: The Suburbs Come of Age, Barbara G. Salmore, Stephen A. Salmore 2008
-				3. BOOK: New Jersey’s Environments: Past, Present, and Future, Neil M. Maher - 2006 - Nature
+				3. BOOK: New Jersey’s Environments: Past, Present, and Future, Neil M. Maher 2006
 				4. FILM: https://njaudubon.org/event/saving-the-great-swamp/ “Saving the Great Swamp: Battle to Defeat the Jetport” a film by Scott Morris
 				5. NEWSPAPER ARTICLE: https://timesmachine.nytimes.com/timesmachine/1989/07/19/736789.html? pageNumber=25
 				6. NEWSPAPER ARTICLE: Will New Jersey have to kill the Great Swamp to Save it?
 July 19, 1989
 				7. NEWSPAPER ARTICLE: history-great-swamp, Program Series Focuses on History of the Great Swamp, Dec 2019.